 Here are the key requirements:

-With these changes, the Final Rule seeks to break down language barriers and make sure all Medicare beneficiaries receive high-quality care, no matter their preferred language.
+With these changes, CMS Final Rule seeks to break down language barriers and make sure all Medicare beneficiaries receive high-quality care, no matter their preferred language.

 How the New Language Service Requirements Affect Star Ratings